utkaln/learn-mongo/README.md

 #### $jsonSchema Operator
 * This operator matches document that satisfy the JSON schema

-### Advantages of Mongo DB
-* Fully managed
-* Reliable
-* Performance
-* Global
-* Productivity
-* Secure
-* Easy to migrate between different cloud providers, or move to in prem
-* Primary and secondary nodes can be between different providers too
-* Optimize performance by creating or dropping recommended indexes.
-Also recommends improve schemas
-*

 #### Sharding
 * provides efficiency over hardware limitation by distributing data